Earn income by displaying high-quality ads on your site. WordAds requires a paid upgrade. See our information page for more details.

 You can also use the Ads widget to place an ad unit in any widget area on your site, from Appearance → Widgets.

-Finally, you can use the [wordads] shortcode to place an ad unit within the content of any post or page.
+Finally, you can use the [wordads] shortcode or the Ad Block to place an ad unit within the content of any post or page.
 If you are using [wordads] shortcode, make sure the Shortcode Embeds option is enabled otherwise the ads for the shortcode will not appear.

 You can manage your earnings on WordPress.com at https://wordpress.com/ads/earnings.
 You can also find this dashboard by navigating to My Sites → Tools → Earn → View Ad Dashboard → Earnings from your WordPress.com dashboard.